-HABC utilizes commercially available rent reasonableness systems (i.e. AffordableHousing.com, formerly GoSection8.com, and other rental platforms) that generate and maintain an appropriately sized, up-to-date database of market-based comparable units in the subject market area; provides the analytical tools to analyze rent requests; and provides outcomes and supportable documentation which meet HUD rent reasonableness requirements.
+HABC utilizes commercially available rent reasonableness systems (i.e. AffordableHousing.com and other rental platforms) that generate and maintain an appropriately sized, up-to-date database of market-based comparable units in the subject market area; provides the analytical tools to analyze rent requests; and provides outcomes and supportable documentation which meet HUD rent reasonableness requirements.